pran-7-5/eco_style/README.md

 Wiring = 1mm gauge insulated copper wire enough to handle the load, not thicker wires or loss will increase.

 Earth wiring = 6ft deep grounding, 3-4 mm gauge uninsulated  copper wire.

+The wiring should be done in such a way that the least and shortest length of wire is used to connect every room from the MCB.
+Don’t create points on every wall, just one wall is enough.

 MCB - Main circuit breaker